cloudthreesixty/GlimpseRUM/README.md

 The deployment is documented in a cloudformation JSON template, in order to execure the template several parameters need to be specified:

  - SrcJSURL (String) - the javascript file to be installed in the origin S3 bucket, default is https://github.com/cloudthreesixty/GlimpseRUM/raw/master/rum.js
- - SrcBeaconURL (String) - the file to be installed in the origin S3 bucket, default is https://github.com/cloudthreesixty/GlimpseRUM/raw/master/pixel.png
+ - SrcBeaconURL (String) - the image file to be installed in the origin S3 bucket, default is https://github.com/cloudthreesixty/GlimpseRUM/raw/master/pixel.png
  - CFdistroFQDN (String) - the cloudfront distribution's full qualified domain name to answer to, example is www.example.com
  - CertificateArn (String) - the Amazon Resource Name (ARN) of an existing SSL certificate stored in certificate manager for the host defined in CFdistroFQDN